How FP&A Technology Can Provide Certainty in Uncertain Times

 And while it might be nice to read about the impact of the last dozen months or so after the dust has settled, businesses don’t have the luxury of nostalgia.
 They need to perform for their stakeholders now, even as the environment gets more uncertain.

-The truth is, the pandemic only shone a light on a trend that was already happening—that finance teams must leverage data to tell the future, not just report on the past.
+The truth is, the pandemic only shone a light on a trend that was already happening—FP&A teams must leverage financial data to tell the future with cash flow forecasting reports, not just report on the past.
 And when the future looks less and less clear, that is a tall order indeed.

-But don’t worry, smart companies are finding a way to fulfill the order using FP&A technology.
+But don’t worry, smart companies and modern FP&A managers are finding a way to fulfill the order using FP&A tools and financial reporting technology.

 The challenge to FP&A departments